Survey Methods Special Interest Group: (Survey SIG)

 If you would like to join this SIG, please check the appropriate box on your membership profile.

-The Survey methods special interest group (Survey SIG) was endorsed by the Australasian Epidemiological Society in September 2017.
+The Survey methods special interest group (Survey SIG) was endorsed by the Australasian Epidemiological Association in September 2017.

 The formation of Survey SIG recognises that surveys are a critical component of epidemiological data collection.
 To maximise efficiency and productivity, survey methods must continue to evolve and innovate in response to rapidly changing telecommunication, survey and digital environments.